 ECE Program Philosophy and Description

-Once a student is admitted to the ECE Program, she or he is considered a teacher candidate.
-The ECE Program curriculum is designed to support and challenge our teacher candidates to become reflective teacher-practitioners.
-We expect program participants to:
+The ECE Program’s curriculum is designed to support and challenge our teacher candidates to become reflective teacher-practitioners who will

-*design learning experiences for young children based on observations of and interactions with children, their interactions with them, and to deeply reflect about both
+• design learning experiences based on observations of and interactions with young children

 • deeply reflect about their teaching practices

 • value the diversity of children, families, and colleagues

 • make ethical and responsible decisions that prioritize the safety and well-being of children